heiswayi/spelling-uk-vs-us/README.md

 1. Check if there is no existing spelling/keyword yet.
 2. If YES, fork this repo.
-3. Edit `data.txt` file, and add your yours.
+3. Edit `data.txt` file, and add yours.

     PLEASE FOLLOW THE CORRECT FORMAT AND ALPHABET ORDERS.